 Traveling from Dublin to Galway has never been so green.
 Visit the two bustling Irish cities, tapping your toes to traditional music sessions, exploring foodie scenes with your taste buds, and chasing historic tales through cobblestone streets.
 In between, hike the scenic paths in the Wicklow Mountains, including the famous Glendalough Trail that passes through a 1,500-year-old settlement.

-Kerry may very well be a walkers paradise, with routes traversing one of Ireland's most treasured peninsulas.
-This tour combines the charming Irish towns of Dingle, Killarney, Sneem, and Kenmare with stunning walks along Slea Head, Kenmare Bay, and the famous Dingle Way.
-You'll discover "beehive" huts, cycle in Killarney National Park, take the ferry to the Blasket Islands, and stroll through oak forests, all while enjoying views of grassy bogland, dramatic cliff drops, and the picturesque Slieve Mish Mountains.
+With countless routes traversing one of Ireland's most treasured peninsulas, Kerry is a walker's paradise.
+This tour combines the charming Irish towns of Dingle, Killarney, Sneem, and Kenmare with stunning hikes along Slea Head, Kenmare Bay, and the famous Dingle Way.
+You'll cycle in Killarney National Park, take the ferry to the Blasket Islands, stroll through oak forests, and enjoy views of grassy bogland, dramatic cliff drops, and the picturesque Slieve Mish Mountains.

 Prepare to fall in love with the rugged beauty of west Ireland on this active, yet easily completed trip that will take you through charming towns and villages along the Atlantic coast.
 You'll hike 111 miles (179 km) along the Wild Atlantic Way, which is often hailed as one of the top 100 destinations in the world.
 Walk in the footsteps of Catholic pilgrims on the Kerry Camino, enjoy some of Ireland's best beaches, and discover some of Ireland's ancient artifacts like Ogham stones and ringforts.